 Snack time focused on healthy eating

-Table top activities e.g. puzzles and mark making.
+Table top activities e.g. puzzles and mark making (inside and outside).

 Music and movement